will-hart/whalesong/README.md

     - [x] flip the controls
     - [x] flip on a timer
     - [x] flip text
-    - [ ] make sure the easter egg occurs before the flip if that makes sense
+    - [ ] add phase 1 on the northern flip
-  - [ ] add more encounters
+      - [ ] make it 100% likely on flip 1
-  - [ ] add islands
+      - [ ] make it not 100% on future flips
-  - [ ] add more music variety
+    - [ ] add phase 2 on the southern flip (if the northern one occurs)
-  - [ ] ships avoid icebergs
 - [x] bugs
   - [x] starting wave animations all start at the same frame so they're all in sync
   - [x] crash in movement when window minimised or in the background due to `windows.single()`